For many families, childcare vouchers will save them more money than Tax-Free Childcare (TFC). Help your parents

 Childcare vouchers are a Government-approved, tax-efficient way of paying for childcare.
 By joining their employer’s scheme parents can exchange up to £243* a month for childcare vouchers, which they can use to pay for registered childcare.

-However, childcare voucher schemes, like the one we offer, will close to new entrants on 6 April 2018.
+However, childcare voucher schemes, like the one we offer, will close to new entrants in October 2018.

 If they’re already registered for childcare vouchers they must receive at least one voucher in every rolling 12-month period through their current employer.
-If it’s more than 12 months since their last childcare voucher, their eligibility has lapsed, so they need to receive one by 5 April 2018 to stay on the scheme.
+If it’s more than 12 months since their last childcare voucher, their eligibility has lapsed, so they need to receive one by the closing date to stay on the scheme.

-After 6 April, TFC will be the only scheme open to new joiners.
+After the closing date, TFC will be the only scheme open to new joiners, assuming they're eligible.